 Nevertheless, if you want to get them right, you must fully understand the aspects.
 Developers and business owners, for example, often confuse the words user interface and user experience.

-What characterizes a great user experience (UX)?
+What characterizes a great mobile app UI design?

 A good user interface should include the following elements: